nickmerwin/node-coveralls/README.md

 npm install coveralls --save-dev
 ```

-If you're using mocha, add `mocha-lcov-reporter` to your package.json:
+If you're using mocha with a coverage tool other than `istanbul/nyc`, add `mocha-lcov-reporter` to your package.json:
 ```
 npm install mocha-lcov-reporter --save-dev
 ```